CoreSPECT: Enhancing Clustering Algorithms via an Interplay of Density and Geometry

 \subsubsection{Step 3: Creating the Core Directed Nearest Neighbor (CDNN) graph}

-Our model assumption dictates that for any point in $\hat{\Layer}_{i,j}$, it will be close to points of the neighboring inner layer of the same ground truth cluster, irrespective of other distances.
+Our model assumption dictates any point in $\hat{\Layer}_{i,j}$ will be close to the points of the neighboring inner layer of the same ground truth cluster, irrespective of other distances.
 This motivates the following graph embedding.

 \begin{definition}[Centrally directed nearest neighbor graph (CDNN) $G^{+}_{(t,S)}$] For every datapoint in $S_j$ (the layers obtained in the previous step), we connect it to some $t$ nearest neighbors in $\cup_{j'=0}^{j-1} S_{j'}$.\footnote{Ideally, we want a graph that connects vertices in $S_{j}$ to vertices in $S_{j-1}$, but we choose the aforementioned formulation to limit propagation of error in the FlowRank outcome.} \end{definition}